zyzyzy3zy/Fast-DDS/ProgressToQ1.md

  Therefore, if there is not a specific version pinned to each ROS Distribution, this point is not met.
  Having a specific version pinned to each ROS Distribution has the main disadvantage that each pinned version has to be supported the same time that its ROS Distribution (up to five years for some distributions).

- **Task: Analyze which API is ROS using to establish which ABI cannot be broken.**
+ **[Task #9265](https://eprosima.easyredmine.com/issues/9265): Analyze which API is ROS using to establish which ABI cannot be broken.**

  ### Change Requests [2.i]

  This point is considered to be partially met because in the change history there has been some hotfix changes made without Pull Request.
  ROS 2 developers suggest that we have a Hotfix Policy that states in which cases is valid to use this method and how it is handled.

- **Task: Update CONTRIBUTING adding information about the Change Control Process taking as example the one hosted in [all-docs](https://github.com/eProsima/all-docs/blob/master/CONTRIBUTING.md)**
+ **[Task #9262](https://eprosima.easyredmine.com/issues/9262): Update CONTRIBUTING adding information about the Change Control Process taking as example the one hosted in [all-docs](https://github.com/eProsima/all-docs/blob/master/CONTRIBUTING.md)**

  This task should also deal and clarify the following points: